 For data rate monitoring, the AF may include an averaging window within the "avrgWndw" attribute.

-The NF service consumer may include the "3gpp-Sbi-Consumer-Info" custom HTTP header as described in clause 6.6.2 of 3GPP TS 29.500 [5] to indicate the support of "QoSMonitoring" feature by the NF service consumer over the Nsmf_EventExposure service as described in 3GPP TS 29.508[13].
+The NF service consumer may include the "3gpp-Sbi-Consumer-Info" custom HTTP header as described in clause 6.6.2 of 3GPP TS 29.500 [5] to indicate the support of one or more QoS monitoring features (e.g. "QoSMonitoring" feature and/or "EnQoSMon" feature) by the NF service consumer over the Nsmf_EventExposure service as described in 3GPP TS 29.508[13].

 The NF service consumer shall include more than one "AfEventSubscription" data type within the "EventsSubscReqData" data type if more than one notification method is required.